Homemade Cherry Pie Filling

 How To Make Cherry Pie Filling

-This cherry pie filling recipe is as easy as boiling water, mostly because that’s exactly what you’re doing to make homemade cherry pie filling.
+Making homemade cherry pie filling is as easy as boiling water, mostly because that’s exactly what you’re doing!
+Here’s how to make it:

 Is homemade cherry pie filling suitable for canning?

-Keep this tart cherry pie filling stored in the refrigerator for up to 2 weeks.
-You can also freeze it for future baking.
+Keep this tart cherry pie filling stored in the refrigerator or freeze it for future baking.

 How To Freeze Cherry Pie Filling

 Using up your fresh cherries but not ready to bake yet?
-Much like cherry pie itself, you can freeze cherry pie filling.
+Much like cherry pie itself, you can freeze your cherry pie filling recipe.

 There are two ways to freeze your filling:

-- Line a freezable pie plate (not glass as it may shatter when baked at a cold temperature) with pie dough.
-Fill with the cherry pie filling then cover the top with another piece of pie dough.
+- Line a freezable pie plate with pie dough (not glass as it may shatter when baked at a cold temperature) then fill with the cherry pie filling.
+Cover the top with another piece of pie dough.
 Fully cover with plastic wrap then place in a freezer-safe plastic bag.

 - Transfer the pie filling to a freezer-safe plastic bag.
 Place the bag inside an empty pie plate and spread out so it takes the shape of the plate.
 Freeze until firm.
 Because it’s the shape of the plate, it should be easy to transfer and bake when ready.